Abu Dhabi’s Yas Island has been the capital’s home of leisure and entertainment for over a decade.

 The theme park fun in the UAE doesn’t stop at Yas Island.
 You are only about 45 minutes away from Yas Island to the border with Dubai emirate, where you will find the extensive Dubai Parks & Resorts theme park complex.
-Home to four exciting adventure parks for families and thrill-seekers:
+Home to three exciting adventure parks for families and thrill-seekers:

 - LEGOLAND Dubai